HMS-Core/hms-iap-clientdemo-android-studio/README.md

 6. Run the sample code on an Android device or simulator.

 ## Environment Requirements

-Android SDK 22 or later and JDK 1.8 or later are recommended.
+* JDK version: 1.8 or later
+* Android Studio version: 3.6.1 or later
+  - minSdkVersion: 19 or later
+  - targetSdkVersion: 30 (recommended)
+  - compileSdkVersion: 30 (recommended)
+  - Gradle version: 5.4.1 or later (recommended)

 ## Result